kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/04-privacy-and-security/articles/04-can-i-receive-money-without-sharing-my-bank-details/content.md

+# Privacy and security
-# Can I receive money without sharing my bank details?
+## Can I receive money without sharing my bank details?
 If the **Contacts on Wise** feature is enabled, other people who know you can sync their contacts and you’ll show up in their **Recipients**.
 This is only possible for personal account holders.

 They can also send money with only your email address.
 This is possible for both personal and business accounts.